Selecting a Web Host - Features and Reviews

 Wix offers both free and paid tiers, though the free tier has some substantial limitations.
 Wix offers a powerful site builder with an extensive selection of templates to suit virtually any need.
 In terms of customization, Wix has many more offerings that Google Sites.

 The Free Tier

 The free tier includes basics like a contact form, but additional features cost extra.
-Additionally, they only give you 500MB of storage and bandwidth per month.
+They only give you 500MB of storage and bandwidth per month.
 This is pretty limited.
-If you get over a hundred visitors a month you'll easily eat through this limit and your site will go down.
+If you get over a hundred visitors a month, you'll easily eat through this limit and your site will go down.

 Due to the severe bandwidth limitation, unless you only plan on getting a few visitors a month, Wix really isn't an option.
 It's more of a free trial than an actual free website building service.
 That said, if you want to see how Wix works, it is a good way to get started.

 The free tier includes basic search engine optimization and their tools automatically generate the metadata for you, which is convenient and seems to work alright in my tests.